andreapavoni/chatwit/README.md

 # Todo

+* Add tests
 * Add better logging
-* be paranoid with ongoing errors
+* Be paranoid with ongoing errors
-* check if session is already running when logged out
+* Check if session is already running when logged out
-* redirect to somewhere when trying to login with twitter but user is already logged in
+* Redirect to somewhere when trying to login with twitter but user is already logged in
-* Show current user names (a modal or a sidebar)